 Tip #1 – Where Is It Located?

 The first step towards finding the right multifamily rental property is analyzing the location because that old saying of “location, location, location” when buying or selling a single-family home is also true when it comes to investing in multifamily Real Estate.
+No one wants to rent in an outdated and lacking area.
+People want to rent apartment in an area that has charm and charisma, somewhere they can enjoy their residency.

 Ideally, you should be investing in a multifamily property that’s in town, or within one hour of a major town, near shops/stores, close to schools or a major university, and within a short drive of major recreation options.
 Although, Weichert Realtors – Coastal Properties may tempt you otherwise.